 An implementing technology may not be able to support all of the concepts defined in the CityGML Conceptual Model.
-Alternately, some concepts from the Conceptual Model may be inappropriate for the application domain for which the Implemenation Specification was developed.
-In those cases, elements of the Conceptual Model may be mapped to null elements in the Implementation Specification.
+Alternately, some concepts from the Conceptual Model may be inappropriate for the application domain for which the IS was developed.
+In those cases, elements of the Conceptual Model may be mapped to null elements in the IS.